ionic-team/capacitor-assets/README.md

 # Resource Generator

-This tool will crop and resize JPEG and PNG source images to generate images for modern iOS and Android devices.
-It will also register the generated images in `config.xml` so that Cordova projects are updated accordingly.
+This tool will crop and resize JPEG and PNG source images to generate icons and splash screens for modern iOS, Android, and Windows. `cordova-res` was developed for use with Cordova, but Capacitor and other native runtimes are supported.

 ## Install